JizhiziLi/GFM/core/README.md

     `./scripts/train/train_coco.sh`;

-4. The training logging file will be saved in the folder `logs/train_logs/args.logname`;
+4. The training logging file will be saved in the file `logs/train_logs/args.logname`;

 5. The trained model will be saved in the folder `args.model_save_dir`.